jvail/spl.js/README.md

 SpatiaLite and friends - sqlite, geos, proj, rttopo - for node (sync API) and browser (async API).

+[Here is a list](doc/spatialite_functions.md) of supported SpatiaLite SQL functions.

 ## Install

 ```bash